Hemenhk/strength-house/README.md

 ### Access This Project On Local Desktop

-- Under repository pres the "code" button next to "add file".
+- Under repository press the "code" button next to "add file".
 - Select "download zip".
 - Extract the content onto your desktop.
 - Click on any file to access the pages.